- Telescopes on the ground are limited to what they can observe in space, because gases in the Earth's atmosphere block their view.

 - How does using one lens compare to using both lenses?

-- Ask the children to paint the tubes and decorate them using the coloured pens or paints.
+- Ask the students to paint the tubes and decorate them using the coloured pens or paints.

-- Ask the children to place the larger magnifying lens at the end of the larger tube and secure in place using sticky tape.
+- Ask the students to place the larger magnifying lens at the end of the larger tube and secure in place using sticky tape.

-- Ask the children to place the smaller magnifying lens at the end of the smaller tube.
+- Ask the students to place the smaller magnifying lens at the end of the smaller tube.

 - Insert the end of the smaller tube into the larger tube, so that the two lenses are at opposite ends.